 Chorrillo del Salto

-This is a casual and lovely walk into a hillside of Ñire and Lenga forest to a beautiful, small waterfall.
-There is barely any ascend, so it is excellent for people of all ages.
+This is a casual and lovely walk into a hills of รire and Lenga forest to a beautiful, small waterfall.
+There is barely any elevation, so it is great for people of all ages.ย

 Round Trip: 4.3 miles/7km | Time: 3h